-Our goal is for our Network to reflect the diversity of Chicago region.
-Here are some highlights from the applicant pool: 95% of the Chicago applicants identified having a disability other than physical.
-During this application cycle, we are also seeing the largest representation across mental health disabilities with 23%, and 18% of applicants' identities as Blind or has low vision.
+Our goal is for our Network to reflect the diversity of the Chicago region.
+Here are some highlights from the applicant pool: 95% of Chicago applicants identified as having a disability other than physical.
+During this application cycle, we saw the largest representation across mental health disabilities with 23%, and 18% of applicants' identifying as blind or low vision.

 Throughout the year, our Fellows will participate in an immersive learning experience that will prepare them to collaborate and lead with their disability identity, supported by the power of a large, effective network.